QaysAlnajjad/AWS-EKS-Observability-Stack/README.md

 ---

-## 📌 Deprecation Summary

-This project was originally built to deploy:

-- Prometheus
-- Alertmanager
-- Grafana
-- Application monitoring and alerting

-directly on an EKS cluster using a more traditional approach (Helm / manual configuration).

----

-## ❗ Status
+## 📌 Repository Status

-Deprecated — not recommended for use
+Deprecated — not recommended for use.

 This repository is kept for historical and learning purposes only.

 ---

-## 🚀 New & Recommended Architecture

-This project has been replaced with a modern GitOps-based design:

-### Use these repositories instead:
+## ✅ Use These Repositories Instead

 - **Infrastructure:** https://github.com/QaysAlnajjad/eks-infrastructure
 - **GitOps Applications:** https://github.com/QaysAlnajjad/eks-gitops-apps

+These repositories contain the current and recommended implementation based on:

+- Terraform
+- ArgoCD
+- GitOps
+- separated infrastructure and application layers

 ---